 Arizona Avenue, between 4th & Ocean

-Claiming the title “Organic Market,” Downtown Santa Monica's farmers market, on Saturday, offers the largest percentage of certified-organic growers of any market in the city.
+Claiming the title “Organic Market,” Downtown Santa Monica's farmers market started in 1991 and on Saturdays offers the largest percentage of certified-organic growers of any market in the city.
 Additionally, each weekend features menu options from downtown restaurants.
 Other highlights include Valerie Confections, which sells seasonally inspired pastries, hand pies, and cakes, both sweet and savory, and Thao Farms, which offers an assortment of Asian staples such as taro, turmeric, lemongrass, and ginger.

 VIRGINIA AVENUE PARK/PICO BOULEVARD FARMERS MARKET

-The park setting, across from a public library, adds a tranquil, family-friendly vibe to Santa Monica's Pico Farmers Market.
+The park setting, across from a public library, adds a tranquil, family-friendly vibe at the Santa Monica farmers market located at Santa Monica's Pico Farmers Market.
 Seek out Wild Local Seafood, which draws both celebrated chefs and home cooks.
 Three parking attendants help keep traffic flowing and a free bike valet makes it tempting to leave the car at home.
-Look for free monthly preserving classes taught by LA County Master Food Preservers and a monthly Master Gardener booth.

 MAIN STREET FARMERS MARKET